keboola/connection-docs/transformations/python/index.md

 relative (`in/tables/file.csv`, `out/tables/file.csv`) or absolute (`/data/in/tables/file.csv`, `/data/out/tables/file.csv`) paths.
 To access downloaded files, use the `in/user/tag` or `/data/in/user/tag` path.
 If you want to dig really deep, have a look at the [full Common Interface specification](https://developers.keboola.com/extend/common-interface/).
 Temporary files can be written to a `/tmp/` folder.
-Do not use the `/data/` folder for files you do not wish to exchange with KBC.
+Do not use the `/data/` folder for files you do not wish to exchange with Keboola Connection.

 ## Python Script Requirements
 Python is **sensitive to indentation**.
 Make sure not to mix tabs and spaces.
 All files are assumed to be in UTF;